-Definition: Overcurrent is a condition in an electrical circuit when the current (amperage) in the circuit exceeds the rated amperage capacity of that circuit or of the connected equipment on that circuit.
-Overcurrent may be caused by excessive circuit load, a short circuit, loose electrical wire connection, ground fault or surge power draw from a motor start up.
+Overcurrent is just like it sounds: It's an excess of current—or amperage—in an electrical circuit.
+An overcurrent occurs when the current exceeds the rated amperage capacity of that circuit or of the connected equipment (such as an appliance) on that circuit.
+An overcurrent can be caused by overloading the circuit or by a short circuit, a ground fault, or an arc fault.
+Circuit breakers and fuses protect circuit wiring from damage caused by overcurrent.

 Circuit breakers and fuses are two types of overcurrent protection devices or OCPDs.
 Every electrical circuit in a home must be protected by its own OCPD that is properly rated for the circuit wiring.
 Most homes today have circuit breakers, located in the home's main service panel, or "breaker box."
 Older homes that haven't been updated may have service panels with fuses instead of breakers.
 Fuses work just as well as breakers, but like breakers, they must be properly sized for each circuit to protect against overcurrent.

 A circuit overload is an overcurrent that occurs when more current (amperage) is drawn from a circuit than the wiring of the circuit can safely handle.
 If you've ever plugged in too many holiday lights in the same outlet and caused the breaker to trip, you've overloaded the circuit.

 Another common type of overload is a surge power draw.
 This happens when a large motor, such as a refrigerator compressor, draws a surge of power to start up.
 If the circuit capacity is exceeded for more than a brief moment, it can trip the breaker.
 Circuits are usually designed to handle motor startup, and the motor's demand, or load, goes down after startup, but in some cases, it's still too much for the circuit.